threenine/blog/content/posts/api-gateway-pattern.md

 * **Increased operational latency** - the API Gateway is a single point of failure for all clients.
 If it fails, all clients fail.
 * **Increased operational security risk** - the API Gateway is the entry point for all clients.
 A security breach in the API Gateway has much more impact than a breach in a single application.

+#﻿## Types of API Gateway

+There are two main types of API gateways to choose from: _cloud-based API gateways_ and _on-premise API gateways_.
+You can also opt for a hybrid solution, where your API gateway provider hosts the API management layer while your edge gateways are deployed on your infrastructure.

+#﻿### Cloud-based API Gateway

+A cloud-based API gateway can give you a head-start, as you don’t have to worry about infrastructure headaches